There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 Such exclusion aims to protect human dignity and the fundamental values of society (INPI Examination Guidelines I-C VII-2.2).

-Criteria Not Necessarily Leading to Exclusion
+Criteria Not Necessarily Implying Exclusion

-However, the fact that one of the uses of the invention must be excluded does not mean that the invention must be completely excluded from patentability (other uses being « acceptable, » INPI Examination Guidelines I-C VII-2.2).
+However, the fact that one of the uses of the invention must be excluded does not mean that the invention must be excluded entirely from patentability (other uses being « acceptable, » INPI Examination Guidelines I-C VII-2.2).
 If the description mentions a use excluded from patentability, it may be possible to request its removal (L612-12 CPI and R612-4 CPI 1°).

 Furthermore, the fact that an invention is prohibited by a legislative or regulatory provision does not mean it must be excluded from patentability (L611-17 CPI).